mverboom/zabbix-utils/zabbix-pve/README.md

 template aims to give insight into the VM's and containers running on the system, without having to install agents on every system.

+This template requires at least Zabbix version 3.4.

 The template collects:
 * CPU usage
 * Memory usage